kzys/blog/en/content/posts/2021/open-anne-pro.md

 I personally haven't been experienced any issues and don't think Anne Pro 2's official firmware is buggy.
 That being said, seeing an alternative firmware is pretty cool.

-Technically Open Anne Pro is a set of different firmware.
-The keyboard firmware is QMK port and fully functional, the LED firmware only has basic features, and the Bluetooth firmware doesn't have an open alternative.
+Technically Open Anne Pro has two firmware.
+The keyboard firmware is QMK port and fully functional, but the LED firmware only has basic features.